celeroll/Home-Assistant/markdown worksheet.md

     _Italicized Text with underscores_
 -->
 You can also put Bold and Italicized text inline by surrounding a group of words.

+*Italicized Text with asterisks*

+_Italicized Text with underscores_

 <!--
     Example